Supporting aspiring lawyers:

 Denise Bentley, First Love Foundation

-Lucy Blackburn, University of Central Lancashire & CLEO
+Lucy Blackburn, School of Law and Policing, University of Central Lancashire

 Omar Madhloom, University of Southampton